-As important as Lucia is the season of Advent, the four weeks leading up to Christmas.
+December 4, the second Sunday of Advent and just as important as Lucia in Sweden; the four weeks leading up to Christmas.

 During Advent many windows are also hung with an “Advent star,” the original version of which, made of red paper, was introduced in the 1930s.
 Today you will often see more sophisticated versions of straw, wood shavings or metal.
 This custom also originated in Germany, but in recent years it has begun to be overtaken by the electric stepped candlesticks, which also shine from the windows of companies and institutions.
 In our neighborhood, since we have taken to placing both the stars in three windows and the stepped candlesticks we are commonly considered of Jewish origin—the stepped candlestick can easily be mistaken for a “Menora,” the seven-branched candelabrum and one of the oldest symbols of the Jewish people..